What's new in the Microsoft 365 admin center

 On May 12, we announced the availability of a new update channel for Office: Monthly Enterprise Channel.
 This update channel provides your users with new Office features once a month, on the second Tuesday of the month.

 If you allow your users to self-install Office from the portal, you can select Monthly Enterprise Channel for them.
 To do this, sign in to the Microsoft 365 admin center and go to Show all >Settings > Org settings > Services > Office software download settings.
-If you select Once a month (Monthly Enterprise Channel), then any new self-installs of Office will be configured to use Monthly Enterprise Channel.
+If you select Once a month (Monthly Enterprise Channel), then any new self-installs of Office are configured to use Monthly Enterprise Channel.

 In conjunction with the release of Monthly Enterprise Channel, we’re also revising the names of the existing update channels.
 For example, Monthly Channel is being renamed to Current Channel.
 The new names take effect on June 9, 2020.